BlasBenito/myWebsite/content/post/10_dtw_from_scratch/index.markdown

 ## $up
 ## [1] 12 13
 ```
-Notice that the function returns a list with the coordinates of the candidate moves.
-The move `left` is one column to the left (second number is 12 instead of 13), and the move `up` is one row above (first number is 12 instead of 13).

-Second, we need to extract the values of the cost matrix for the coordinates of these two steps.
+Second, we extract the values of the cost matrix for the coordinates of these two steps.

 ``` r